 Check out all the details for Thanksgiving entertaining, below.
 And if you enjoy non-traditional colors for the holiday you may also like this aqua and brown eclectic table setting or this colorful Thanksgiving table ideas.

 Thanksgiving Menu & Recipes

 Follow this menu plan for a delicious Thanksgiving dinner or Friendsgiving dinner party.
 You can make it all your self, make a few items and let guests bring their favorite dishes, or assign these recipes for guests to bring.

 - Make this easy and delicious herbed turkey breast right in your slow cooker!

 - Sausage-cornbread dressing is the best of all worlds if you ask me!

-- You can never go wrong serving green bean casserole.
-It’s a classic and it’s always the first thing to disappear.
+- You can never go wrong serving this delicious broccoli casserole.
+It’s a classic and it’s one of the first things to disappear.